Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Related Work

-Among LLA methods, FMGP is most closely related to Variational LLA (VaLLA) \cite{ortega2024variational}.
-VaLLA interprets the intractable LLA approximation as a GP \cite{khan2019approximate,immer2021improving}, which is possible due to the DNN linearization.
-Then, it uses a VI sparse GP to approximate the posterior variances.
-If the Neural Tangent Kernel (NTK) is considered (which is simply given by the DNN Jacobian, \emph{i.e.} $\phi_\mathbf{x} = dg(\mathbf{x})/d\bm{\theta}$), VaLLA can be recovered as a specific case of the FMGP formulation under certain hypotheses.
-The key differences between FMGP and VaLLA are: (i) FMGP does not rely on the NTK, which allows it to make use of more suitable kernels for specific tasks.
-Furthermore, the NTK demands computing the Jacobian of the neural network at each iteration, which drastically increases prediction costs, making it impractical to apply VaLLA to large problems (\emph{e.g.} ImageNet).
-Furthermore, as we will see in the experiments, the FMGP kernel flexibility allows both for enhanced predictive distributions as well as more efficiently computed predictions. (ii) FMGP does not rely on a LLA approximation.
-Therefore, LLA with the GGN Hessian approximation need not be \emph{optimal} under this framework. (iii) The NTK kernel is not guaranteed to be \emph{universal}, and VaLLA relies on the hypothesis that the DNN output $g(\cdot)$ is in $\mathcal{H}$, which may not be the case. (iv) VaLLA does not consider a regularization technique to avoid over-fitting, requiring early-stopping and a validation set.
-In short, VaLLA is constructed by performing a variational approximation to the GP resulting from LLA.
-By contrast, FMGP uses VI to find the optimal measure within a set of Gaussian measures with a fixed mean.
+Among LLA-based methods, FMGP is most closely related to Variational LLA (VaLLA) \citep{ortega2024variational}.
+VaLLA interprets LLA as an induced GP \citep{khan2019approximate,immer2021improving} (enabled by the linearization) and uses a variational sparse GP to approximate posterior variances.
+When the Neural Tangent Kernel (NTK) is used, i.e.\ $\phi_{\mathbf{x}}=\partial g(\mathbf{x})/\partial\bm{\theta}$, VaLLA can be recovered as a special case of FMGP under additional assumptions.
+The main differences are: (i) FMGP does not rely on the NTK, enabling task-adapted kernels and avoiding repeated Jacobian computations, which can make VaLLA prediction costly on large-scale problems (e.g.\ ImageNet).
+In addition, FMGP's kernel flexibility can improve both predictive quality and efficiency. (ii) FMGP does not require an LLA approximation, so optimality of the GGN-based LLA is not central to the framework. (iii) The NTK is not guaranteed to be universal, and VaLLA effectively assumes $g(\cdot)\in\mathcal{H}$, which may fail in practice. (iv) VaLLA does not incorporate an explicit regularization mechanism to prevent overfitting, typically relying on early stopping and a validation set.
+In summary, VaLLA performs variational inference on the GP induced by LLA, whereas FMGP uses VI to select an optimal distribution within a family of Gaussian measures with fixed mean.

 In \cite{deng2022accelerated}, the authors propose a Nystr\"om approximation of the GGN Hessian approximation of LLA using $M\ll N$ points chosen at random from the training set.
 The method, called ELLA, has cost $\mathcal{O}(NM^3)$.
 ELLA also requires computing the costly Jacobian vectors required in VaLLA, but does not need their gradients.
 Unlike VaLLA, the Nystr\"om approximation needs to visit each instance in the training set.
 However, as stated in \cite{deng2022accelerated}, ELLA suffers from over-fitting.
 Again, an early-stopping strategy using a validation set is proposed to alleviate it.
 In this case, ELLA only considers a subset of the training data.
 ELLA does not allow for hyper-parameter optimization, unlike VaLLA.
 The prior variance $\sigma_0^2$ must be tuned using grid search and a validation set, increasing the required training time significantly.